 Ensure that you have not set your ad placement in a way that leads to accidental clicks on the ads.
 Your ads might not be mistaken with the website’s content.
 Also, make sure that you are following the guidelines described by Google e.g.

-- Your ads shouldn’t be placed under misleading header such as “resources” or “helpful links”.
-Ideally, your ads should be labeled with “Advertisements” or “Sponsored Links”.
+- Your ads shouldn’t be placed under misleading headers such as “resources” or “helpful links”.
+Your ads should be labeled with “Advertisements” or “Sponsored Links”.

 - Your individual ads shouldn’t align with specific images.
 Users might confuse with the ads and assume that the images are related to the ads.

-- Your ads should not push the website’s content below the fold and make it difficult to read for the users.
+- Your ads should not push the website’s content below the fold and make it difficult for users to read.

 Review Ad Refresh:

 Ad Refresh is considered as one of the most beneficial methods to increase ad impressions with the existing ad inventories.
-However, if used in the wrong way, it can cause policy violations and Google strictly recommends that publishers follow the guidelines while refreshing ads.
+However, if used incorrectly, it can cause policy violations, and Google strictly recommends that publishers follow the guidelines while refreshing ads.

-To sum up, a publisher should be aware of what is happening on his/her website and keep an eye on the traffic.
+To sum up, a publisher should be aware of what is happening on his/her website and monitor the traffic.
 If Google deems a publisher’s account to be engaged with suspicious activities that interfere with the advertising, it can not only suspend your AdX account, but it can also suspend related properties such as AdSense and AdMob.

 Maintaining policy compliance is a crucial aspect for publishers to ensure they follow the guidelines set by Google and reduce the likelihood of violations.
 To achieve this, it is essential to identify where policies have been violated.